-2 Following his first address to the Security Council in October 2003, the new ICTR Prosecutor, Mr Hassan B. Jallow, reviewed all the cases that are not currently on trial, with a view to determining which cases could reasonably be completed within the time frame set by the Security Council in Resolution 1503.
+2 Following his first address to the Security Council in October 2003, the new ICTR Prosecutor, Mr Hassan B. Jallow, reviewed all the cases that were not currently on trial, with a view to determining which cases could reasonably be completed within the time frame set by the Security Council in Resolution 1503.
 The document dated 28 February 2004, entitled "Completion Strategy of the Office of the Prosecutor", was the result of this review.

-given below (see II and III).
-Consequently, the total number of accused whose trials have been completed or are in progress is fifty.
+commenced on 9 June 2005.
+The Mpambara trial commenced on 19 September 2005 and the Zigiranyirazo trial commenced on 3 October 2005.
+Further details are given below (see II).
+Consequently, the total number of accused whose trials have been completed or are in progress is fifty-two.